 Backstage in the moments before drivers are introduced to the crowd is a fascinating place.
 Fans may stake out us-or-them territory when picking a driver, but the drivers themselves are cordial, even friendly with their co-workers.

-On this day, several drivers brought their young children, and some of the childless among the NASCAR set – Kyle Busch, Dale Earnhardt Jr., Kasey Kahne – made faces at the kids in the arms of their rivals.
+On this day, several drivers brought their young children, and some of the childless among the NASCAR set – Kyle Busch, Dale Earnhardt Jr., Kasey Kahne – made faces at the little kids in the arms of their rivals.
 Clearly, we’re a long way from the blood, sand and speed days of NASCAR’s early days.

 Tucked deep beneath the shade, out of the searing Florida sunshine, sat Kenseth and Johnson.
 Their daughters are friends, so why can’t the daddies be as well?